 - ¼ cup olive oil, good quality

-- 2 tbsp balsamic vinegar, good quality
+- 2 tablespoon balsamic vinegar, good quality

 - 1 garlic clove, crushed

-- ¼ tsp dried thyme
+- ¼ teaspoon dried thyme

 - salt & pepper